-- 1 In summary, noise levels generated by air operations under the Proposed Action would be - compatible with all land uses beneath the associated MTR, and noise impacts on the public are expected to be relatively minor and limited to annoyance and speech/activity interference. - 4 Increases in time-averaged noise levels would not be significant or reportable as defined in FAA - 5 Order 1050.1F (FAA, 2020b).
-Other existing MTRs, R-2914A, and Tyndall C MOA currently
+In summary, noise levels generated by air operations under the Proposed Action would be compatible with all land uses beneath the associated MTR, and noise impacts on the public would be limited to annoyance and speech/activity interference.
+Increases in time-averaged noise levels would not be significant or reportable as defined in FAA Order 1050.1F (FAA, 2020).
+Other existing MTRs, R-2914A, and Tyndall C MOA currently experience low-altitude overflights to which local communities and residents have become familiar.
+To minimize noise impacts on surrounding communities, various noise abatement procedures, including avoidance areas of specific noise-sensitive areas as described in Table 2-1, would be implemented.
+Additional information on noise-level reduction measures is presented in Section 3.4 (Noise).

-- experience low-altitude overflights to which local communities and residents have become - 2 familiar.
-To minimize noise impacts on surrounding communities, various noise abatement - 3 procedures, including avoidance areas of specific noise-sensitive areas as described in - 4 Table 2-1, will be implemented.
-Additional information on noise-level reduction measures is - 5 presented in Section 3.4 (Noise).
+Land use impacts under Alternative 1 would be expected to be similar to the Proposed Action.
+Alternative 1 would include the same number of aircraft operations and mission parameters.
+Because Alternative 1 spans further east, it would cover a greater amount of land area and overlays more population centers near Tallahassee.
+FDEP Florida Outdoor Recreation Inventory reflects a total of 81 locations under Alternative 1.
+These locations include boat ramps, parks, campgrounds, sport fields, wildlife management areas, and golf courses.
+Also, a portion of St. Marks NWR Wilderness Area along with various other conservation areas are found within the ROI.
+St. Marks NWR Wilderness attracts many types of outdoor activities, including fishing, birdwatching, hiking, and seasonal hunting.

-- 7 Land use impacts under Alternative 1 are expected to be similar to the Proposed Action. - 8 Alternative 1 would include the same number of aircraft operations and mission parameters. - 9 Because Alternative 1 spans further east, it covers a greater amount of land area and overlays - more population centers near Tallahassee.
-FDEP Florida Outdoor Recreation Inventory reflects a - total of 81 locations under Alternative 1.
-These locations include boat ramps, parks, - campgrounds, sport fields, wildlife management areas, and golf courses.
-Also, a portion of St. - 13 Marks NWR Wilderness Area along with various other conservation areas are found within the - 14 ROI.
-St. Marks NWR Wilderness attracts many types of outdoor activities, including fishing, - birdwatching, hiking, and seasonal hunting. - Alternative 1, IR-017, and VR-1017 share the same path on the western end in Walton, - 17 Washington, and a small portion of Jackson Counties, which would be similar in sound levels. - 18 Avoidance areas under Alternative 1 would exist in the same areas as described for the Proposed - 19 Action and would require the same minimum altitudes.
-In general, similar noise levels generated - 20 by air operations under Alternative 1 would be compatible with all land uses beneath the - associated MTR, and noise impacts on the public are expected to be minor and limited to - 22 annoyance and speech/activity interference.
+Alternative 1, IR-017, and VR-1017 share the same path on the western end in Walton, Washington, and a small portion of Jackson Counties, which would be similar in sound levels.
+Avoidance areas under Alternative 1 would exist in the same areas as described for the Proposed Action and would require the same minimum altitudes.
+In general, similar noise levels generated by air operations under Alternative 1 would be compatible with all land uses beneath the associated MTR, and noise impacts on the public would be limited to annoyance and speech/activity interference.

-- 24 No impacts on land use would occur under the No Action Alternative.
-No MTR would be - established, and land use conditions would remain the same as existing conditions as identified - in Section 2.6 (Impact Summary).
+No impacts on land use would occur under the No Action Alternative.
+No MTR would be established, and land use conditions would remain the same as existing conditions as identified in Section 2.6 (Impact Summary).